To Footer

 Theory and History of Architecture II

-A survey of the architectural periods from the neo-classic to the present is presented.
-This course is a continuation of ACH 120.
+Provides a survey of architectural periods from the neo-classic to the present.
 Lecture: 3 credits (45 contact hours).

 Attributes: Technical